 As a young Amsterdam physician of Portuguese and Spanish Jewish descent, Samuel Sarphati (1813-1866) worked early in his career to improve the living conditions of broad sections of the population in rapidly expanding 19th-century Amsterdam.
-He worked to bring about better hygiene and sanitation and nutrition for the masses.
-In his short life, Sarphati also used his enormous organizational talent to improve city planning, making a lasting impact on the Dutch capital.
+He worked to bring about better hygiene, sanitation and nutrition for the masses.
+In his short life, Sarphati also used his enormous organisational talent to improve city planning, making a lasting impact on the Dutch capital.
 The building he will be most remembered for is his Palace of National Industry, built in the 1850’s and inspired by London’s Crystal Palace.

-Broadcast May 14, 2003
+Broadcast: May 14, 2003